vrdiy/pkmn_overlay/readme.md

 This app lets you showcase your party Pokémon with art from the TCG for use in broadcasting software.
 ![](readme/banner.png)
-## Setup
-This app was built using Python 3.12.
-- Download the card art here: https://drive.google.com/file/d/12OxKjOa3NmDUt2yFM7HZ28E7sQ7uEecP/view?usp=drive_link
-- Extract and place the `rsc/` folder you just downloaded into the root directory of this project.
-- Create and activate a virtual environment in the root directory of this project
-- `pip install -r requirements.txt`
-- `python pkmn_overlay.py`

 ## Controls